nowakowsk/dukcpp/README.md

 ### Prototypes

 As described in [User types](#user-types) section, when a new object is pushed from C++ code to ES context, it is automatically wrapped in an ES `Object`.
 By default, such object doesn't have prototype defined, which limits what we can do with it.
-To address that problem, dukcpp allows user to either explicitly specify the prototype, or to define a static ES prototype for a given C++ type.
+To address that problem, dukcpp allows user to explicitly specify the prototype object in `duk::push` call.

-Prototype can be specified explicitly as part of `duk::push` call.

 ```cpp
 struct S {};